barryclark/jekyll-now/_memories/2022-01-14-Linux-Hacking-cheatsheet.md

     ./httprint -h http://IP -s signatures.txt

 #### Scan with Skipfish

-#### Note: Skipfish is a Web application security detection tool, Skipfish will use recursive crawler and dictionary-based probe to generate an interactive site map, the resulting map will be generated after the security check output.
+#### Note: Skipfish is a Web application security detection tool, Skipfish will use recursive crawler and dictionary-based probe to generate an interactive site map, the resulting map will be generated after the security check output

     skipfish -m 5 -LY -S /usr/share/skipfish/dictionaries/complete.wl -o ./skipfish2 -u http://IP